A reduced model for the long-term effects of physical activity on type 2 diabetes: Appendix

 \subsection{Scaling of the model}

 We adopt the following notation: state variables are represented by capital letters, using either Greek or Latin characters.
-Parameters are consistently denoted by lowercase Greek letters and may include subscripts.
-Functions are denoted by lowercase Latin letters, and also may include subscripts.
+Parameters, which are always constant in time, are consistently denoted by lowercase Greek letters and may include subscripts.
+Functions are written as lowercase Latin letters, and also may include subscripts.